jamesshore/simplebuild-jshint/README.md

 # Simplebuild-JSHint

-A simple library for automating JSHint tasks.
+A simple library for automating JSHint.

 [JSHint](http://www.jshint.com/) is a lint tool for JavaScript: it analyzes JavaScript source code for common mistakes.
 This library provides a simple interface to JSHint that's convenient to use with task automation tools such as [Grunt](http://gruntjs.com/) or [Jake](https://github.com/mde/jake).